 You might wonder, “Can my clients benefit from the sales if they do not change their behavior?”

 If your answer is a firm “yes” then your sales process already features continuous innovation.
-However, if you answer ‘no’ then the sales approach probably aligns with discontinuous innovation.
+However, if you answer ‘no’ then the consumer sales approach probably aligns with discontinuous innovation on social media.

 The risk of purchasing continuous innovation is relatively minimal risk.
 However, discontinuous innovation remains a considerable risk for the buyer.
 Purchasing value-added solutions involve risk.